Namass/Branch-Integration-Guides/url-creation-guide.md

 Currently, we have 3 options to customize the appearance of the link: title, description and image.

-## Dashboard customization
+## Dashboard customizations

 If you create links in the dashboard, you’ll find the interface to customize the appearance of the link under the collapsable tab ‘Social Media Description’ as seen in the screenshots below.

 ![Marketing Link](https://s3-us-west-1.amazonaws.com/branch-guides/bpp003marketingLink.png)

 When you expand it, you’ll find the ability to customize all of the fields listed above, as shown in this screenshot.
+In short, you can customize the

 ![Marketing Link Creative](https://s3-us-west-1.amazonaws.com/branch-guides/bpp004marketingLinkCreative.png)

-## API customization
+## API customizations

 If you are creating links via the API, the way to properly configure the appearance of the link is by specifying a few keys in the ‘data’ dictionary of the URL creation POST.
 In the example below, the title, description and image were specified by employing the custom keys $og_title, $og_description and $og_image_url.